rmetzler/bliki/wiki/git/survival.md

         git checkout foo
         git branch -D test-merge-foo

+    You can combine this with `git rerere` to save time resolving conflicts in a later "real", permanent merge.

 * You can use `git checkout -p` to build new, tidy commits out of a branch laden with "wip" commits: